emilianvrd/Maneuvers/Flourishes.md

 Earth, Nature, Spell\
 2 actions\
 Choose a point you can see on the ground within 30m of you.
 A fountain of churned earth and stone erupts in a 6m cube centered on that point.
 Each creature in that area must make a Dexterity saving throw.
 A creature takes 4d10 bludgeoning damage on a failed save, or half as much damage on a successful one.
 Additionally, the ground in that area becomes difficult terrain until cleared away.
 Each 2m-square portion of the area requires at least 1 minute to clear by hand.

+### Felling Strike
+1 action\
+Your attack can ground an airborne foe.
+Make a Strike.
+If it hits and deals damage to a flying target, the target falls up to 30m.
+The fall is gradual enough that if it causes the target to hit the ground, the target takes no damage from the fall.
+If the attack is a critical hit, the target can't Fly, Leap, levitate, or otherwise leave the ground until the end of your next turn.

 ### Fireball
 Fire, Spell\